-View and visual impacts from non-compliant A front setback encroachment has been amended front setback to essentially comply with the exception of an open balcony to a bedroom which sits at ground level as highlighted below.

-Canadana Commont Concern Comment The proposal does not satisfy the maximum 2 storey height specified in the DCP The development has a three storey component at the north eastern corner.
+View and visual impacts from non-compliant front setback A front setback encroachment has been reduced to 1.7m for a small portion of the balcony only.
+See Chapter A1 for discussion.
+The proposal does not satisfy the maximum 2 storey height specified in the DCP The development has a three storey component at the north eastern corner.
 The basement level is however substantially below existing ground level and the dwelling would generally present as two storey's from adjoining properties.
 See variation discussion at Chapter A1.
 Exceeds height limit of 9m The drawings show the building as being compliant.
-No mention is made of perimeter fencing Further detail was provided of perimeter fencing which is currently proposed to be 1.8m high lapped hardiplank construction (except as above) to the western and southern boundary.
-This would technically meet the general controls around fencing in the DCP.
-See further fence discussion above. unauthorised clearing of vegetation on his land This matter has been investigated by Council regulatory officers.
-The current application has to be assessed on the merit based on the documentation submitted.
-The large scale of this ultra-modern multi-storey · · · building is very dominant in the streetscape and out of character with all other dwellings in the street.
-AS TO THE CHARACTER OF THE AREA CHARLER DT OF THE street have large front setbacks which confer the feeling of an open streetscape.
-By contrast this dwelling will be very dominant and intrusive in being a low density residential suburb with a mix of housing types, including detached dwelling-houses as well as some additional medium density villa and townhouse developments occurring within reasonable walking distance to bus stops in the suburb.
+No mention is made of perimeter fencing Fencing detail has been provided.
+5 This matter has been investigated by Council regulatory officers.
+The current application has to and in the public reserve to the south to reduce be assessed on the merit based on the bush fire risk documentation submitted.

+The large scale of this ultra-modern multi-storey The proposal is notably modern in appearance. building is very dominant in the streetscape and

+Concern Comment out of character with all other dwellings in the street.
+All adjoining dwellings on the same side of the street have large front setbacks which confer the feeling of an open streetscape.
+By contrast this dwelling will be very dominant and intrusive in the streetscape and is purely a consequence of a design of inappropriate scale.
+As to the character of the area, Chapter D1 of the DCP covers character and notes that the desired future character for Mangerton is described as being a low density residential suburb with a mix of housing types, including detached dwelling-houses as well as some additional medium density villa and townhouse developments occurring within reasonable walking distance to bus stops in the suburb.
 The retention of the significant remnant stands of trees is important, in order to maintain the leafy character.
 The proposal retains significant trees and is not arguably inconsistent with the future character identified in this chapter.
 The locality is characterised by dwellings that sit comfortably within the leafy setting.
 The proposed dwelling is somewhat of an outlier in that regard.
 However, there are limited viewing points to the dwelling from public spaces.
 Significant trees have been retained and there are not considered sufficient grounds to request a different architectural design response.
-It is also noted that both proposed lots are well in excess of the minimum lot size requirement under Council's LEP (which is 450m2) being 1,514.3m2 and 1,216m2.
+It is also noted that both proposed lots are well in excess of the minimum lot size requirement under Council's LEP (which is 450m 2) being 1,514.3m 2 and 1,216m 2 .
 The dwelling complies with north, west and south setbacks however has large retaining walls to the boundary with the other approved dwelling on the lot.
+Timber fencing would not comply with bushfire rating requirements Conditions of consent are recommended with respect to fencing materials meeting BAL rating